 Professor Chris French Debate

-Department of Psychology, University of London, Nov 29, 2006.
+Department of Psychology, University of Cambridge, Nov 29, 2006.
 Chaired by Professor Simon Blackburn.

 Peter Atkins Debate

 BA Festival of Science, UEA Norwich Sept 2-9th 2006: Rupert's paper on Telephone Telepathy was widely reported in the media and gave rise to a major controversy.
 Full details, including press comments, audio interviews and discussions, and articles are here...
 BA Science Festival 2006